Karl Suleman: KSE scheme

-On 30 July 2002, Suleman the co-founder of froggy internet was declared bankrupt, ASIC alleged that around 11 December 2000, Suleman used a false bank statement, which he gave to a finance broker, with the intention of obtaining finance in the amount of $355,000 to purchase a Ferrari Spyder 355.
+On 30 July 2002, Suleman the co-founder of froggy internet was declared bankrupt, the Australian Securities & Investments Commission (ASIC) alleging that around 11 December 2000, Suleman used a false bank statement, which he gave to a finance broker, with the intention of obtaining finance in the amount of $355,000 to purchase a Ferrari F355.

 between 1 March 2001 and 16 October 2001, on three separate occasions, Suleman made false statements to finance brokers with the intention of obtaining finance to purchase a $3.3 million Princess Motor yacht and a $360,000 Ferrari Modena.

-Suleman enterprises were placed into voluntary administration on 12 November 2001, soon after ASIC commenced proceedings before the NSW Supreme Court to close down an unregistered managed investment scheme operated by the company.
+Suleman enterprises were placed into voluntary administration on 12 November 2001, soon after ASIC commenced proceedings before the Supreme Court of New South Wales to close down an unregistered managed investment scheme operated by the company.
 KSE and several related companies within the Froggy Group were placed into liquidation.

 On 22 July 2002, Suleman was ordered to pay $17.4 million in damages to KSE.

 Suleman had tapped into Sydney's Assyrian community, many of whom had remortgaged their homes.

 In April 2004, Suleman was jailed for 21 months, with a 12-month non-parole period, for four fraud offences.